-Regarding the pedals, while they are pretty standard, the straps seems a bit cheap, but I guess time will tell how long they will remain usable.
+Regarding the pedals, while they are pretty standard, the straps seems a bit cheap, but I guess only time will tell for how long will they hold.

 The padded seat is very comfortable, no argument there.
 With the 4 adjustable positions, it fits me (5’10”) quite well.
 With that being said, the adjustment seat system could be designed more practically.
 You have to unscrew and screw again the seat if you want to change the position.
 This can be annoying if several people are using the bike in the same household.

 Regarding the handlebars, they are designed to provide good arms comfort, although the foam, in which they are covered, does not seem to be of good quality.
-Right now it looks good, but I do not think this will be the case after several months of active use.
+Right now it looks good, but I don’t think this will be the case after several months of active use.

 As advertised, Yosuda Indoor Cycling Bike runs smoothly and quietly.
 You can use it while watching TV without any problems.
 Gotta love the belt system, right?